-1.0 Pension Board Terms of Reference
+Pensions Board - Terms of Reference

-- 1. This document sets out the terms of reference of the Local Pension Board of the City of Wolverhampton Council (the 'Administering Authority'), a scheme manager as defined under Section 4 of the Public Service Pensions Act 2013.
+- 1. This document sets out the terms of reference of the Local Pension Board of the City of Wolverhampton Council (the 'Administering Authority'), a Scheme Manager as defined under Section 4 of the Public Service Pensions Act 2013.
 The Local Pension Board (hereafter referred to as 'the Board') is established in accordance with Section 5 of that Act and under regulation 106 of the Local Government Pension Scheme Regulations 2013 (as amended). - 2.
-The Board is established by the Administering Authority and operates independently of the Committee.
+The Board is established by the Administering Authority and operates independently of the Pensions Committee.
 Relevant information about its creation and operation are contained in these Terms of Reference. - 3.
-The purpose of the Board is to assist the Administering Authority with the good governance of the scheme, as follows: - secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme; and - to ensure the effective and efficient governance and administration of the Scheme. - 4.
-All persons appointed to the Board will adhere to the Local Pensions Board Code of Conduct and the seven principles of public life (known as the Nolan Principles), including the duty to report conflicts and undertake training as required to ensure they meet the legislative requirement to have the knowledge and understanding required of them to undertake their role. - While not a formal committee of the Council, meetings of the Pensions Board will be formal occasions to be minuted adhering to the due process and rules of procedure so far as such do not make the business of the Board unviable.
+The purpose of the Board is to assist the Administering Authority (Scheme Manager), as follows: - secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme; and - to ensure the effective and efficient governance and administration of the Scheme. - 4.
+All persons appointed to the Board will adhere to the Local Pensions Board Code of Conduct and the seven principals of public life (known as the Nolan Principles), including the duty to report conflicts and undertake training as required to ensure they meet the legislative requirement to have the knowledge and understanding required of them to undertake their role. - 5.
+While not a formal committee of the Council, meetings of the Pensions Board will be formal occasions to be minuted adhering to the due process and rules of procedure so far as such do not make the business of the board unviable.
 Business to be conducted by the Pensions Board shall be noted on a formal Agenda at least five working days in advance of the meeting.
 Additional business may be added to the Agenda at a later date with the consent of the Chair.
 Business not noted on the Agenda may only be considered at the meeting if agreed by majority vote.
 This is to ensure all information is available and has been read and understood by Pensions Board members. - 6.
 The Pensions Board shall meet a minimum of four times a year on a quarterly basis.
-The ability to call additional meetings rests with the Board, such additional meetings are to meet the minimum quorum requirement. - 7.
-Persons appointed to the Pensions Board have the same right of access to information and documents to be considered as elected members as outlined in the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 and The Openness of Local Government Bodies Regulations 2014.
-Save as all other provisions of these regulations do not apply to the Pensions Board.
+The ability to call additional meetings rests with the Board such additional meetings to meet the minimum quorum requirement. - 7.
+Persons appointed to the Pensions Board have the same right of access to information and documents to be considered as elected members as outlined in The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 and The Openness of Local Government Bodies Regulations 2014.
+Save as all other provisions of these regulations do not apply to the Pensions Board. - 8.
+The Pensions Board shall adhere to the operational policies of the Fund.